Saturday, July 11, 2026

 And finally, I'm going to talk about my future plans, First off, as I have said before, I'm gonna be leaving on June 10th to go to my old stomping grounds because I got to attend at my aunt's birthday on June 13th at the place located at the street that is the very heart.
 This means I will not be doing any content until I get back home on the 17th of June.
 I am excited for this is not just because I'm celebrating my aunt's birthday.
 But better yet, it's doing nostalgic things, having a forest show and being on the lookout for people that resemble the quality of my old friends and that's something I want to do.

 And to cap things off, I am planning to livestream both Sonic Racing Crossworlds and 2XKO together.
 However, I'm gonna have to wait until the wonky VS screen issue is fixed.
-The thing is, when the wonky VS screen happens, in game, the background from the VS screen remains to block the health bars and timer, there are shades of yellow on the assist character in the character select screen and you see the VS label at the main menu.
+The thing is, when the wonky VS screen happens, in game, the background from the VS screen remains to block the health bars and timer, there are shades of yellow on the assist character (particularly Ahri having yellow skin like the Simpsons) in the character select screen, and you see the VS label at the main menu.
 Alternatively, if that happens, I can use the workaround; restarting the game.

 I reported the issue on X constructively enough.
 I went on to say, "The VS screen background remains in game when the wonky VS screen happens to block the health bars and timer," instead of, "The background of the VS screen being in game is driving me nuts.
 Fix this glitch now."
 This is courtesy of the Skullheart Forums' constructive vs. opinionated threads.
 That's why we need to make constructive bug reports, not opinionated bug reports.